-It is unclear why IBS affects some people and not others.
+It’s unclear why IBS affects some people and not others.
 While symptoms vary, they usually include diarrhoea, constipation and bloating.
-Common triggers include stress or disruption to the good bacteria in your gut.
+Common triggers include stress or disruption to the good bacteria in the gut.

 Some sufferers can manage their symptoms with diet and lifestyle changes, which include eating at regular times and cutting back on coffee, tea and alcohol.
 It’s also a good idea to replace roughage like bran with gentler, soluble forms of fibre found in bananas, apples, pears, oats, rye and barley.
 This may help to alleviate bloating and regulate bowel movements.

-An example of a beneficial breakfast for IBS sufferers is our Apple & linseed porridge, which thanks to some key ingredients may help ease symptoms.
+An example of a beneficial breakfast for IBS sufferers is our Apple & linseed porridge, which may help ease symptoms thanks to some key ingredients.

 Remember, you should make dietary changes gradually so you don’t aggravate an already sensitive system, and it’s important to visit your GP to rule out any other health issues as soon as you experience a change to your bowel habits.